mobile-devices/ruby-agents-sdk/docs/to_user/Beginner:: Developer_guide.md

 end
 ```

-Where *message* is a class with the following accessors :
+Where *message* is an object of the *CCS::Message* class with the following accessors:

 * **id**           : tmp id from the device
 * **parent_id**    : tmp id from the device